The Udirian magic worked.

-The tower was safe, protected from the darkness, and despite its many attempts to breach the defenses, the magical barriers held in place.
+The tower was safe, protected from the Yunai, and despite the creature’s many attempts to breach the defenses, the barriers held in place.
 We were safe, so long as we did not leave the protective domes.

 The only problem was, that left very little space for us to live.

-I had been exiled from my home, and now I was exiled from Draenor.
-The actions that Nozdormu had taken were beginning to wear at those of us that remained.
-At first we thought we could bear it, but as time went on we grew more weary.
+I had been exiled from my home, and now I was exiled from Xernia.
+The actions that Noaath had taken were beginning to wear at those of us that remained.
+At first we thought we could bear it, but as time went on we grew more worn.

 Six months passed.